 2. Write material that makes your readers want to work with you.

 This advice may sound obvious, but I often see it ignored.
 Which piece is more likely to attract a potential client for a career coach: “How Is Career Coaching Different from Career Counseling?” or “How to Find a Job When You Don’t Know What You Want.”
 My vote is for the latter, but I’ve seen an awful lot of coaches write about the former.
-You should write pieces that make readers see how you could help them, rather than those simply provide information.
+You should write pieces that make readers see how you could help them, rather than provide information that might better appear on a sales page.

 3. Publish your writing in accessible, sharable ways.

-To get maximum value out of each piece you write, publicize it after it appears.
+To get maximum value out of each piece you write, promote it after it appears.
 Don’t rely on others to do this for you.
 Inform all your social media channels about each piece, and do so more than once.
-When your writing is evergreen, you can continue to publicize an item for months or even years.
-Notify your mailing list when a piece appears somewhere other than their inbox.
+When your writing is evergreen, you can continue to promote an item for months or even years.
+Notify your mailing list when a new piece appears somewhere other than their inbox.
 You can also re-issue pieces in compilations such as special reports or ebooks.

 If you enjoy writing and you have valuable content to share, writing can become a cornerstone of marketing your business.
 Follow these five steps, and you’ll start to see your published words bring you paying clients.